odhiambo-ed/Capstone-Project-Microverse/README.md

 Kindly rate ⭐️ this project if you like it.
 ## Acknowledgments

-- Special thanks to Microverse and my fellow Micronauts
+- Special thanks to [Cindy Shin](https://www.behance.net/adagio07) - GUI & Graphic Designer for the Template